rfielding/whiskeyTango/README.md

 ### Setup CA

 First, the CA has to have generated a key.
 The trust files lack `d`, as that is private to the signer.
+Ideally, those who are not verifiers lack not only `e`, but `n` as well; as they have not been granted the verification keys.

 ```mermaid
 flowchart TB